GTPB/ARANGS16/docs/2016-05-10/puppet/Worksheet.md

  `puppet apply --noop default.pp`

 - Now try to add another install command to the provisioning script.
 Make the command clone the course github repo (`git clone`).
 Make this happen in the home directory of the vagrant user (`cwd` should specify this).
 Make sure that the for this step required package `git` is already installed.
 Specify the name of the folder that will be created.
+- Once you are confident that the syntax is correct (`puppet apply --noop default.pp` will tell you this), go into the `arangs2016/conf` folder and run `vagrant up`.
+When all the provisioning is done, go into the VM using `vagrant ssh`